-15.0 Higher Education

-15.0 ECTS credits

-Credits
+Syllabus

-Syllabus for course at advanced level Master Thesis in European Economic Law Examensarbete i europeisk ekonomisk rätt
+for course at advanced level

+Master Thesis in European Economic Law Examensarbete i europeisk ekonomisk rätt

+15.0 Higher Education Credits 15.0 ECTS credits

-Course code:
+Course code: JU676M

-Valid from:
+Valid from: Spring 2017

-Date of approval:
+Date of approval: 2015-02-16

+Changed: 2016-09-14

-Department
+Department Department of Law

-Main field: Specialisation: JU676M Autumn 2015 2015-02-16 Department of Law
+Main field: European Economic Law

-European Economic Law A1E - Second cycle, contains degree project for Master of Arts/Master of Science (60 credits)
+Specialisation: A1E - Second cycle, contains degree project for Master of Arts/Master of

+Science (60 credits)

 Decision

-Approved by: Faculty of Law Education Committee (delegation) 16 February 2015
+Approved by the Education Committee (delegation) on 16 February 2015.
+Revised by decision of the Education Committee (delegation) on 14 September 2016.

 Prerequisites and special admittance requirements

 Students must have passed the course Advanced European Economic Law, must have passed their chosen specialisation course, and must be accepted to the course Legal Methods in Research and Practice.

 Course structure

-Examination code Name

-0100 Thesis Master in European Economic Law
+Examination codeNameHigher Education Credits0100Thesis Master in European Economic Law15

-Higher Education Credits

 Course content

 This course is the final course in the Master of Laws Programme in European Economic Law.
 The student shall carry out an independent, qualified research project.
 The student shall plan and write an academic paper on a suitably focused subject area within European economic law.
 The subject for the Master thesis project can be interdisciplinary.

 The Master thesis project consists of writing an independent coherent academic paper.

 The Master thesis project is to be completed individually.

+The course further develops and deepens the student's knowledge, both in terms of subject and methodology, beyond the preceding courses in the Master programme.

+Learning outcomes

-The course further develops and deepens the student's knowledge, both in terms of subject and methodology, beyond the preceeding courses in the Master programme.
-Learning outcomes After successful completion of the course, the student is expected to be able to: - demonstrate considerably advanced knowledge and understanding of the subject in European economic law that the academic paper discusses, - plan, carry out and present a qualified analysis within the specified time frame, - demonstrate deeper knowledge as well as the ability to apply relevant scholarly methods, and make assessments within the subject area considering relevant scientific, social and ethical aspects, - systematically, critically and independently identify, formulate and analyse questions in relation to the work on the academic paper, - identify his/her need for additional knowledge and take responsibility for the development of his/her knowledge, - display the ability to clearly in oral and written format report and discuss his/her conclusions and the knowledge and arguments that form the basis for these conclusions.
-Education Instruction occurs in the form of individual supervision, and if the supervisor so determines, in the form of supplemental group tutorials and seminars.
+After successful completion of the course, the student is expected to be able to:

+- -demonstrate considerably advanced knowledge and understanding of the subject in European economic law that the academic paper discusses, - -plan, carry out and present a qualified analysis within the specified time frame, - -demonstrate deeper knowledge as well as the ability to apply and integrate relevant scholarly methods och knowledge, and make assessments within the subject area considering relevant scientific, social and ethical aspects,

+- -systematically, critically and independently identify, formulate and analyse questions in relation to the work on the academic paper, - -identify his/her need for additional knowledge and take responsibility for the development of his/her knowledge, - -display the ability to clearly in oral and written format report and discuss his/her conclusions and the knowledge and arguments that form the basis for these conclusions. - as well as display awareness of ethical issues in research and development work; - -demonstrate understanding of the opportunities and limits of knowledge, its role in society, and individuals' responsibility for how it is used.

+Education

+Instruction occurs in the form of individual supervision, and if the supervisor so determines, in the form of supplemental group tutorials and seminars.

 The individual supervision takes place through feedback on the student's draft essay on at least three scheduled occasions.

 The Master thesis project includes serving as discussant ("opposition") and critically reviewing and evaluating another student's Master thesis at a seminar on the thesis.

 Serving as a discussant (opposition) is compulsory.